1997–98 Indiana Pacers season

 The 1997–98 Indiana Pacers season was the 22nd season for the Indiana Pacers in the National Basketball Association, and their 31st season as a franchise.

+Season summary

+Off-season

 The Pacers received the twelfth overall pick in the 1997 NBA draft, and selected power forward Austin Croshere out of Providence College.
 During the off-season, the team hired former Indiana State University, and Boston Celtics All-Star legend Larry Bird as their new head coach, acquired All-Star forward Chris Mullin from the Golden State Warriors, and signed free agent Mark West; Bird and Mullin were once teammates on the "Dream Team" from the 1992 Summer Olympics in Barcelona, Spain.

+For the season, the Pacers redesigned their home and road uniforms, which featured pinstripes, a dark navy blue and golden yellow trim, golden yellow side panels on their jerseys and shorts, and the team's primary logo on both legs of their shorts.
+The white home uniforms featured dark navy blue pinstripes and outlines, while the dark navy blue road uniforms featured golden yellow pinstripes, and dark navy blue and white outlines.
+The team's new pinstriped uniforms would remain in use until 2005.